vedph/gve-doc/dev/index.md

 The GVE backend essentially consists of the snapshot model and its core chain data structure.
 The only language used for backend is C#.

-The technical documentation about these components is temporarily located at <http://www.fusisoft.it/docs/gve/index.html>.
-The [full reference](http://www.fusisoft.it/docs/gve/api/Cadmus.Gve.Parts.html) can be found there, while the conceptual documentation has been included and refactored in this site.

 ### Backend Core

-The core GVE components are hosted in a single C# library, [Gve Text](http://www.fusisoft.it/docs/gve/api/Gve.Text.html), which has no dependencies on any project-specific component.
+The core GVE components are hosted in a single C# library, `Gve Text`, which has no dependencies on any project-specific component.

 All the other backend components essentially are infrastructure.